213withani/react/README.md

 ### userReducer actin argument is destructured
 ## User Provider.
 Wrap your root component with Provider so components can access store.

+Use ES6 destructuring.
+User Provider to allow store access to our component.
+Now our app can access the store.

 ```js
 //Here goes the create-react-app default imports
 import {combineReducers, createStore} from 'redux';